adamwlester/awl-site/README.md

 **Includes header and text for the project detail page.**

 **Header Content**
-The header provides: the project title, a short card summary line, the hero image, the single 3D model, and the set of images to load.
+The header provides: the project title, a short summary line, the hero image, the single 3D model, and the set of images to load.
 It includes the following fields:

 - `title`: Full project title shown on the card and project detail page.
 Rendered as the first element in the left column on the project detail page.
-- `card_summary`: One-line card summary used on the project list page and directly beneath the title on the project detail page.
+- `summary`: One-line summary used for the project card on the project list page and directly beneath the title on the project detail page.
 - `hero`: Filename of the thumbnail image used for the project card on the project list page.
 Not used on the project detail page.
 - `model`: String path to the `.glb` file in the `/models/` folder.
   - Example: `model: "models/nc4touch-behavioral-apparatus.glb"`